• Skip to primary navigation

 • Leftovers will keep in an airtight container in the refrigerator for up to 2 days.
 They’re delicious for lunch the next day.

-hand holding finished appetizer How cosy it feels to enjoy these spicy salmon bake cups in front of a roaring fire!
+hand holding finished appetizer How cozy it feels to enjoy these spicy salmon bake cups in front of a roaring fire!
 They’re a real crowd-pleaser, especially when you just want to whip something up that’s super simple and quick!

 More fun appetizers